-- Socialist, Totalitarian, or Communist States with central control and people tend to disappear or are discredited if they deviate from the plan.
+- Socialist, Totalitarian, or Communist States with central control.
+People tend to ‘disappear’ or are discredited if they deviate from the plan.

 - Muslim countries where there are theocratic governments who stone people to death for not following Sharia law

 Please be aware it is not just the law that forces people to conform to the dependent consciousness.
-People believe that they are part of the plan and want to do what is right, to fit in, and for connection with those who also believe.
+People believe that they are part of the plan.
+They want to do what is ‘right’, to fit in, and to feel a connection with those who also believe.
 The law can very rarely control a population that does not believe in it.

-Another part of the dependency consciousness is that reality is defined at objective and external.
+Another part of the dependency consciousness is that reality is defined as objective and external.
 Reality is dictated by the few to keep order and to define people’s places in society.

 This consciousness was prevalent across most of the planet until the 1600 CE.

-Independency is defined as the consciousness where we belief that we make our own destiny and have free choice.
-Control structures through law, are set up to provide a safe environment for as many people to thrive as possible.
+Independency is defined as the consciousness where we believe that we make our own destiny and have free choice.
+Control structures are set up through law to provide a safe environment for as many people to thrive as possible.
 Those who have attributes that are more favourable to current economic conditions will do better than those who do not.
-There are minimal controls to help those that for whatever reason are unable to economically thrive so that they do not starve.
+There are minimal controls to help those that, for whatever reason, are unable to economically thrive so that they do not starve.

-Another aspect of individualism is the belief that reality is objective and external, but instead of being dictated that reality, we are free to experiment and learn what it is ourselves.
+Another aspect of individualism, is the belief that reality is objective and external.
+Yet, instead of that reality being dictated, we are free to experiment and learn what it is for ourselves.

 An example of interdependency thinking is climate change awareness.
-Some people have shifted their identity to a planet wide focus, being a citizen of the earth, and act locally in accordance with this belief, doing things that are of no immediate self-benefit.
-As more people shift in this way on this one subject, our organisational systems reflect this, and we have recycling collections, plastic bag levies at supermarkets etc.
+Some people have shifted their identity to a planet wide focus, being a citizen of the earth.
+They act locally in accordance with this belief, doing things that are of no immediate self-benefit.
+As more people shift in this way on this one subject, our organisational systems reflect this.
+Consequently, we have recycling collections, plastic bag levies at supermarkets etc.

 Another aspect of interdependency is the belief that reality is subjective.
-That much of what we know is the truth but only part of the truth.
+Much of what we know is the truth, but only part of the truth.
 We experiment with the external world and draw conclusions that make sense to use subjectively.
-There is no discoverable objective reality, only partial subjective views on it.
+There is no discoverable objective reality.
+Only partial subjective views on it.

 A note on all models

-You don’t need to read the rest of this article to gain the understanding of the model.
+You don’t need to read the rest of this article to gain an understanding of the model.
 These are footnotes.

-Example: You can experience great jumps of personal development with flashes of insight that gives access to completely different states of mind and better decision making.
-These instantaneous realisations are non-deterministic and not timebound and can happen at any moment.
+You can experience great jumps of personal development with flashes of insight that give access to completely different states of mind and better decision-making.
+These instantaneous realisations are non-deterministic and not time-bound.
+They can happen at any moment.

-What we can see however, that there are trends over time for populations in how people behave and organise themselves based upon the recorded and documented beliefs.
-There are discernible patterns that can be used to guestimate a possible future and to understand more fully what is happening in the present.
+What we can see, however, is that there are trends over time for populations in how people behave and organise themselves based on recorded and documented beliefs.
+Discernible patterns exist, which can be used to guesstimate a possible future.
+And to understand more fully what is happening in the present.
 Whilst choosing the events to consider is largely subjective, we can use methods of selection that are random and not chosen to prove a pre-existing theory.

 This model is the latter.
 A set of patterns that seem to explain very well what is happening right now and give us some likelihood of what is coming next.

 This forms part of my theory of why we are going through such a period of organisational instability and change and why things like agility are so important.
-Other factors not mentioned here, but are covered in the book and on the class are:
+Other factors are not mentioned here, but are covered in the book and on the class.
+These include: